arielgee/Sage-Like/.misc/tasks.md

 	* BUT!
 I don't know why 'content|encoded' is not working in querySelector() see:
 		> https://www.w3.org/TR/selectors-3/#typenmsp
 * remove links (<a>, not text content) in feed-item tooltip
+* do something about the desigh of the the feed-item tooltip content. its ugly, get rid of the title?	=> DONE. removed underline and body indentation added item numbering
+* split SyndicationStandard to classes		=> DONE!!!!!!! :)
 ---

 ## Next
+* check at home is gmail's atom feed is processed without errors.
 * look for last user comment in mozilla [support] page
 * read json <content type="html"> as feed item content in preview
 * two types of feed-item descriptions? basic & extended. basic for tooltip and and extended for feedPreview ?